kingslayer1312/PerfTweaker/README.md

 # PerformanceTweaker
 A simple shell script that enables persistent changes to the CPU governor profile on Linux.
 This project is a work in progress.
+This shell script should be run as root.